Topics of plans for the section "Knowledge"

 6. Relative and absolute truth.

-You are instructed to prepare an expanded answer on the topic " Human activity" Make a plan according to which you will cover this topic.
-The plan must contain at least three points, of which two or more detailed in subparagraphs.
+You are instructed to prepare a detailed answer on the topic " human activity".
+Make a plan according to which you will cover this topic.
+The plan must contain at least three points, of which two or more are detailed in sub-points.

 ESSAY

-"To know - it means to compare the perception of from outside with internal ideas and make a judgment on how much the other coincides" (I. Kepler).
+“To cognize means to compare perception from the outside with internal ideas and make a judgment about how much one and the other coincides” (I. Kepler).

 Values